-Diamond blades consist of four components: diamond crystals, a bonding system, a segment, and a metal core.
+Diamond blades consist of four components:

 The diamond crystals in MK blades are synthetic (man-made) rather than natural.
 This gives them a consistency that can be relied upon during the enormous stresses they encounter while grinding.
 The foremost performance factor in diamond-blade sawing is the type, concentration and size of these diamond crystals.
 The extensive diamond aptitude and sawing expertise MK has acquired goes into the selection of the proper diamond crystals for our wide range of blades